20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 The interstellar wormhole has neglegible gravity, so we'll simply sit still forever if we can't represent a moving observer.
 Ideally we'd like to give our observer a push in a particular direction, to represent them moving.
 Note that we define this velocity relative to our initial frame of reference

 In a previous article, we learnt that given a set of tetrad vectors $e_i^\mu$, the 0th vector $e_0^\mu$ represents the velocity of our observer.
 If we want to represent an observer with a different speed, sadly we can't just modify that component - to transform the entire tetrad is a little more involved.
-The standard method for this is something called a lorentz boost (or more generally, a lorentz transform - which may include rotations), which relates two observers moving at different speeds.
-A lorentz transform in general relativity is often denoted by the symbol $\Lambda^i_{\;j}$, or $B^i_{\;j}$ for a lorentz boost specifically here.
+The standard method for this is something called a Lorentz boost (or more generally, a Lorentz transform - which may include rotations), which relates two observers moving at different speeds.
+A Lorentz transform in general relativity is often denoted by the symbol $\Lambda^i_{\;j}$, or $B^i_{\;j}$ for a Lorentz boost specifically here.
 [This](https://arxiv.org/pdf/1106.2037) paper and [this](https://arxiv.org/pdf/2404.05744) paper contain more information if you want to go digging

-For us, we're looking to perform a lorentz boost in an arbitrary direction, and apply it to our basis vectors.
+For us, we're looking to perform a Lorentz boost in an arbitrary direction, and apply it to our basis vectors.
 Before we get there, we need to know what a 4-velocity is - something we've skimmed over a bit

 ### 4-velocities are not quite like 3-velocities

 Lets imagine you have a regular good ol' velocity in 3 dimensional space.
-We'll normalise our velocities so that $1$ represents the speed of light, and $0$ represents stationary relative to our observer.
+We'll scale our velocities so that $1$ represents the speed of light, and $0$ represents stationary relative to our observer.
 We're going to examine the difference between:

 1. 3-velocities parameterised by coordinate time $\frac{dx^i}{dt}$, your regular everyday concept of velocity.
 We will call this $v$, and its euclidian magnitude is $\vert v \vert$. $\vert v \vert = 1$ represents light
 2. 4-velocities parameterised by coordinate time $\frac{dx^\mu}{dt}$